Reels-First Ads: The Smartest Way to Make More Money From Your Meta Ads in 2025

 - One text-overlay B-roll

-- One retargeting ad with social proof
+- A testimonial with social proof

 If you only upload one creative, you’re basically serving Meta a single cracker and calling it a charcuterie board.